copier-org/copier/README.md

 - **envops** (dict):
     Optional.
 Extra options for the Jinja template environment.

+- **extra_paths** (list):
+    Optional.
+Additional paths, from where to search for templates.
+This is intended to be used with shared parent templates, files with macros, etc. outside the copied project skeleton.

 - **pretend** (bool):
     Optional.
 Run but do not make any changes